bdsm-spuddy/esp8266-chaster-safe/README.md

 # DISCLAIMER

 If this code breaks for any reason and your safe can't be opened, then I will not be held liable.
-This code is provided with no warrenty whatsoever.
+This code is provided with no warranty whatsoever.
 Always have an emergency escape process